How To Hike Safely With Your Dog

 How To Prepare For A Hike With Your Dog

 There are several steps to take well before you lace up your hiking boots and attach your dog’s leash.
+First, consider if your dog is ready to hike.
+Maybe their fitness isn't ready for hiking on rough trails.
 If possible, take a canine first-aid class.
 It’s unlikely you’ll need to utilize these skills, but you’ll be really glad to have them in an emergency.
 Also, make sure your dog’s vaccinations are current and he is treated routinely with a heartworm and flea/tick preventive before you expose him to the great outdoors.

 Other important precautions and preparations: